HelpGiveThanks/HGTconfiguration/README.md

 1. Click 'Copy' (not move file) from the cPanel top menubar.
 1. Delete /CAUTION/ from the folder list in the popup window (not the File Manager) so that reads .../plugins/.
 1. Click the 'Copy File(s)' button to copy FirstLastName folder to the Plugins folder.
-1. Click on the browser tab for your forum.
+1. Click your browser's tab for your forum.
-1. Click the plugins browser tab, and then refresh it to show the FirstLastName plugin.
+1. Refresh it to show the FirstLastName plugin.
 1. Scroll down to the FirstLastName plugin, and read the WARNING for keeping this plugin disabled if your forum is open to strangers.
 1. Enable it if there is no security risk (no strangers allowed), and allow users (family, friends, co-workers, etc.) to  sign posts using their real names versus a user nickname.

      If after reading the warning, you decide it is unsafe to enable, then don't enable it.
 You do not need to also put it back into the CAUTION folder.
-1. Scroll to the left hand menu's Forum section, and click on the 'FirstLastNames' option.
+1. If you enable it, scroll to the left hand menu's Forum section, and click on the 'FirstLastNames' option.
-1. Click 'Use Display Names' to show users' full names.
+1. Click the light blue 'Use Display Names' button to show users' full names.

 #####M. Customize link to your Terms of Use wiki page.

 Lawyers need our heartfelt gratitude for creating documents like Terms of Use (no kidding).
 This is an essential, serious document for regulating TBG and Vanilla Forum participants' emotions.
-It lays out the requirements for respecting the feelings and thoughts of others, and the consequences for failing to do.
+It lays out the requirements for respecting the feelings and thoughts of others, and the consequences for failing to do so.
 Everyone who uses your forum must agree to abide by the Terms of Use agreement.
-If your forum is for family, friend, etc., spend some time, especially with kids, editing this document so that it make sense to everyone.
+If your forum is only for family, friends, etc., spend some time, especially with kids, editing this document so that it make sense to everyone.

-You are welcome to copy the Help Give Thanks Terms of Use document at https://github.com/HelpGiveThanks/Drafts/blob/master/Website/English/TermsOfUseAgreement.md and modify it to your needs as long as you don't delete the required copyright references, and seek out professional legal help to determine if it is right for you, or even legally valid (I cut and pasted it together from a number of T.O.U. documents (all referenced), and am in no way qualified to counsel anyone about their legal needs).
+You are welcome to copy the Help Give Thanks Terms of Use document at https://github.com/HelpGiveThanks/Drafts/blob/master/Website/English/TermsOfUseAgreement.md and modify it to your needs as long as you don't delete the required copyright references, and if necessary seek out professional legal help to determine if it is right for you, or even legally valid.

 The custom link in your Vanilla Forum will point people to a single Terms of Use document for both your Forum and Bug Genie, located where it is easiest to modify, in your Bug Genie's wiki.
-To create this custom link in your Vanilla Forum registration windows (the popup window users see when they click to join your forum)
+To create this custom link in your Vanilla Forum registration windows

 1. Click on your cPanel File Manager tab.
 1. Go to the Vanilla folder .../plugins/FirstLastNames/views/
 1. Open the registerapproval.php file.
-1. Replace /YOURSITE.COM/YOURTBGfolder/ with requested information (your site's name and .com, .org, etc. and your Vanilla folder's name: example – /forum/).
+1. Replace /YOURSITE.COM/YOURTBGfolder/ with your site's name at .com, .org, etc. and your Vanilla folder's name = /YOURSITE.COM/forum/).
-1. Save and close file.
+1. Save and close the file.
 1. Repeat the above three steps for the rest of these files:
      1. registerbasic.php
      1. registercaptcha.php